-Topic 5: Base Flood Elevation - 4.5.
-Where the lowest floor of any new or substantially reconstructed building is elevated to meet the Base Flood Elevation standard, the building may exceed the height limitation by the difference between the OHWM/average grade and the new building elevation, provided a view impacts assessment is completed.
-The purposes of the view analysis are to assist in addressing the requirements of the Act, including RCW 90.58.320, and to protect a locally significant public view. - 5.6.
+- Topic 5: Base Flood Elevation - 5.
+A new or substantially reconstructed building may only exceed the height limitation without a shoreline variance, when all the following criteria are met: - a.
+The lowest floor of the building is elevated to meet the Base Flood Elevation standard. - b.
+The added height is no greater than the difference between average grade level, as defined in the SMP, and the required base flood elevation. - c.
+A view impacts assessment is completed which demonstrates: - i.
+The requirements of the Act, including RCW 90.58.320, are satisfied, and - 4.ii.
+Locally significant public views are protected. - 5.6.
 Protection and/or enhancement of critical areas and their associated buffers shall be preferred over provisions for visual access, when there is an irreconcilable conflict between the two. - 6.7.
 Water-dependent uses and/or public access uses shall be preferred over provisions for visual access, when there is an irreconcilable conflict between the two. - 7.8.
 View protection does not justify the excessive removal of vegetation to create views or enhance partial existing views.
-Retaining vegetation and "windowing" or other pruning techniques shall always be preferred options over vegetation removal.

-B. Aesthetic Regulations

-- 1. Buildings shall incorporate architectural features that reduce scale such as setbacks, pitched roofs, offsets, angled facets, and recesses. - 2.
+Retaining vegetation and "windowing" or other pruning techniques shall always be preferred options over vegetation removal. - B. Aesthetic Regulations - 1.
+Buildings shall incorporate architectural features that reduce scale such as setbacks, pitched roofs, offsets, angled facets, and recesses. - 2.
 The first floor of structures adjacent to pedestrian public access-ways or street ROW shall be designed to maximize transparency, where appropriate given the type of use and its location in the shoreline. - 3.
 Building surfaces on or adjacent to the water shall employ materials that minimize reflected light.

-Topic 8: Improve consistency with citywide standards - 4.
+Topic 8: Improve consistency with citywide standards - Topic 0.
+Improve consistency with citywide standards - 4.
 Building and site development shall comply with the transit support standards of TMC 13.06.511, the pedestrian and bicycle support standards of TMC 13.06.512, and the short term rental standards of TMC 13.06.575. - 3.5.
 Building mechanical equipment shall be incorporated into building architectural features, such as pitched roofs, to the maximum extent possible.
 Where mechanical equipment cannot be incorporated into architectural features, a visual screen shall be provided consistent with building exterior materials that obstructs views of such equipment. - 4.6.
 Fences, walls, hedges and other similar appurtenances and accessory structures shall be designed in a manner that does not preclude or significantly interfere with the public's view of the water, to the extent feasible.